SebasSA1/ML-Notebooks/README.md

  - **PCA & Logistic Regressor for image clasification.ipynb**
  Principal Component Analysis and Logistic regression for classify images with sign language.

+ - **SVM in CIFAR-10.ipynb**
+ Image classification of CIFAr-10 dataset with Support Vector Machine and Random Forest.

  - **ML for music clasification.ipynb**
  Multi Layer Perceptron to clasify song in generes like Jazz and Blue or Soul and Reggae